yoharol/StochasticWarp/readme.md

 ## Usage

 - Select two mesh objects, the first is the original mesh to be deformed, and the second is the cage mesh.
-- After the two mesh is selected, type the command 'StochasticWarp'.
+- After the two mesh is selected, type the command 'StochasticWarp N'.
+N is number of walks.
+For example, "StochasticWarp 400" runs 400 iterations of walk-on-sphere method.
 - Messages will be shown after the binding is complete.

 ## Parameter Modifying